EvidentSolutions/dalesbred/README.md

             Integer.class, String.class, "select id, name from department");

-If for some reason you don't want to map the results into your own class, you can ask for a ResultTable, which is basically a detached representation of a
+If for some reason you don't want to map the results into your own class, you can ask for a `ResultTable`, which is basically a detached representation of a `ResultSet`:
-ResultSet:

     :::java
     ResultTable employees = db.findTable("select * from employee");

-Alternatively, you can supply your own RowMapper or ResultSetProcessor-implementations in place of the class and handle the result sets manually, but usually this should be unnecessary.
+Alternatively, you can supply your own `RowMapper` or `ResultSetProcessor`-implementation in place of the class and handle the result sets manually, but usually this should be unnecessary.